6 .Net Web Developer Interview Questions and Answers for 2025 | Himalayas

 Introduction

-This question assesses your practical experience with .NET technologies and your ability to enhance user experience, which is vital for a mid-level developer.
+This question assesses your technical proficiency with core .NET technologies and your ability to implement performance-critical solutions.

 How to answer